Sage Bambino Plus Review

 It has the ability to produce decent milk texture automatically, with three different temperature settings and three texture settings.

-But it likewise has the ability to create MEGA milk texture manually, with a little bit bit of practice.
+But it likewise has the ability to create MEGA milk texture manually, with a bit bit of practice.

 There’s no doubt in my mind that the Bambino is leaps and bounds above the lower cost espresso coffee coffee machines on the market that I’m aware of, when it comes to milk texturing.

 I enjoy the Gaggia Classic.
-I have this espresso machine too, the original pre 2009 and the new Gaggia Classic Pro.
+I have this espresso coffee machine too, the original pre 2009 and the new Gaggia Classic Pro.
 It’s capable of better espresso than the Bambino plus, but only through time, effort & investment in modding.

 It doesn’t come with a PID, as the Bambino Plus does.
 You have to pay for that separately and retro fit it.